 (8) The standard of proof to be applied in determining whether there has been a contravention of a civil penalty provision is the standard observed in civil proceedings.

-(9) A person must comply with an order made against him or her under subsection (2).
+(9) A person must comply with an order made against the person under subsection (2).

-Penalty: $5 000 and a daily penalty of $500.
+Penalty for this subsection:

+(a) a fine of $13 000;

+(b) a daily penalty of a fine of $1 000 for each day or part of a day during which the offence continues.

 (10) Where, on an application under subsection (6), the industrial magistrate’s court does not make an order under subsection (1) or (2), the court may, by order, dismiss the application.

-(11) An order under subsection (1), (2) or (10) may be made in any case with or without costs, but in no case shall any costs be given against the Registrar, the deputy registrar, or an industrial inspector.
+(11) An order under subsection (1), (2) or (10) may be made in any case with or without costs, but in no case can any costs be given against the Registrar, the deputy registrar, or an industrial inspector.

-(12) In proceedings under this section costs shall not be given to any party to the proceedings for the services of any legal practitioner or agent of that party unless, in the opinion of the industrial magistrate’s court, the proceedings have been frivolously or vexatiously instituted or defended, as the case requires, by the other party.
+(12) In proceedings under this section costs must not be given to any party to the proceedings for the services of a legal practitioner or agent of that party unless —

+(a) the industrial magistrate’s court finds that the other party has committed a serious contravention; or

+(b) in the opinion of the industrial magistrate’s court, the proceedings have been frivolously or vexatiously instituted or defended, as the case requires, by the other party.